-Agent: Tiger Woods in a clinic for handling pain medications
+Agent: Tiger Woods in a clinic for handling pain medication

-Tiger Woods has checked into a clinic to get help for dealing with pain medication, and his agent is not sure how long he will be there.
+Tiger Woods has checked into a clinic to get help dealing with prescription medication for pain and a sleep disorder, and his agent is not sure how long he will stay.

-Mark Steinberg of Excel Sports Management says he could not disclose the location of the in-patient treatment Woods is receiving, or how long the golfer would be there.
-Woods said Monday night that he is receiving professional help to manage his medications and how he deals with pain and a sleep disorder.
+Mark Steinberg of Excel Sports Management said Tuesday he could not disclose the location of the in-patient treatment.
+He said pain medication at times was the only way Woods could get up and moving during the toughest days of recovery following four back surgeries.

-Steinberg says Woods’ May 29 arrest in Jupiter, Florida, on a DUI charge shook him up.
-He says he’s proud of Woods for seeking help, and that the objective is all about a healthy lifestyle more than playing golf again.
+“I’m proud of him,” Steinberg said.
+“He’s going to get himself right to be able to essentially lead a healthy lifestyle.”

 Most Read Stories